What is Sora 2: Complete Technical Guide (2025)

 Q: How does Sora 2 differ from Sora 1?

-A: Based on available comparisons, Sora 2 demonstrates improved temporal consistency, broader aspect ratio support, and better handling of camera movements.
+A: Sora AI demonstrates improved temporal consistency, broader aspect ratio support, and better handling of camera movements compared to its predecessor.
 Specific architectural improvements remain undisclosed.

-Q: Does Sora 2 generate audio along with video?
+Q: Does Sora AI generate audio along with video?

 A: Yes.
-Sora 2 generates synchronized audio including dialogue, sound effects, and ambient sounds that match on-screen actions and lip movements.
+Sora AI generates synchronized audio including dialogue, sound effects, and ambient sounds that match on-screen actions and lip movements.
 This represents a major advancement over Sora 1, which generated video only.

-Q: What video formats does Sora 2 support?
+Q: What video formats does Sora AI support?

-A: As of October 2025, outputs typically include MP4 format.
+A: Currently, outputs typically include MP4 format.
 Resolution options are tier-based: 720p for ChatGPT Plus users, 1080p for ChatGPT Pro users.

 Q: Can Sora 2 edit existing videos?